 If you were not able to work, you must answer “No” to this question.
 If you answer “No” to this question, we will call you for additional information to determine your eligibility for this week.

 If you are not available for work, you must answer “No” to this question.
 If you answer “No” to this question, we will call you for additional information to determine your eligibility for this week.

 Did you look for work as agreed in your work-seeking plan?

 You must seek work as you were instructed at the time you filed.
 If you did not make at least two job contacts, you must answer “No” to this question.
 If you answer “No” to this question, we will call you for additional information to determine your eligibility for this week.

 If you are employer-attached or union-attached, your work-seeking question will be:

 Did you maintain contact as required with your employer or union?

 A job-attached claimant must remain in contact with his or her employer and be available for suitable work for each week that he or she files.
 A union-attached claimant must remain in contact with his or her union.
-If you are no longer employer-attached or union-attached, contact your local office to update your work-seeking requirements.
+If you are no longer employer-attached or union-attached, you must call us at (208) 332-8942 to update your work-seeking requirements.